FirestormViewer/phoenix-firestorm/doc/vulkan/native_vulkan_invariants.md

 	lifetime and unchanged GL behavior.
 Older reports remain source evidence, but any earlier recommendation to share visual helpers is superseded.
 No fallback may silently invoke GL in a running native session.
 No runtime gate is waived.

+## Process-boundary clarification (2026-09-11)

+- Approval: the user explicitly clarified that Dullahan/CEF needs helper processes and that the one-process rule applies strictly to the viewer's 3D portion.
+	The user also explicitly permitted the viewer's slvoice helper.
+- Affected scope: NV-03 and roadmap R1 process ownership.
+The earlier wording incorrectly extended the one-process restriction to embedded-browser helpers.
+- Required behavior: the selected 3D renderer runs inside the viewer process;
+	no separate 3D renderer executable/process or second viewer instance implements it.
+Dullahan/CEF browser helper processes and the slvoice helper are allowed.
+- Unchanged requirements: independently owned native visual integration, no GL-produced viewer frame, audited dependencies, explicit browser pixel format and publication, completion-based GPU retirement and runtime verification.
+- Migration/verification: remove the browser-process blocker, implement and audit native browser integration, and verify process roles separately from the 3D backend's ownership.
+This clarification does not establish browser completion.

 ## Evidence map